jayqui/tic_tac_toe/to_do.md

 - DONE  Check that the functionality is still present.
 - DONE  Write some tests.
 - DONE  Refactor wet code.
+- DONE  Tackle the sequential glitches.
 -  Refactor logical methods to improve on logical glitches
--  Tackle the sequential glitches.

 ###Problems###

-##### Sequential glitches #####
+##### Flexibility #####
-- DONE The game skips turns on bad user input (the first time).
-- DONE The game gets stuck after bad user input (after the first time)---even if user input is ok on the second time.
-- DONE If I choose a place where the computer already has an X, it gets stuck.
-- DONE If I choose a place where the I've already put an O, it gets stuck.
+- Allow user to choose which player goes first.
+- DONE Allow the user to choose how each player marks the board (traditionally it’s “X” and “O”).

 ##### Logic glitch(es?) #####
 - In its current form, which is supposed to be at a difficulty level of “hard” (meaning the computer cannot be beaten), it actually can be beaten in certain situations.
 This is more like a “medium” difficulty level.